Bancorporation National Zions Sells 10,000 Shares of Federal Agricultural Mortgage Co. (NYSE:AGM) Stock

 Federal Agricultural Mortgage Co.
-(NYSE:AGM) major shareholder Bancorporation National Zions sold 10,000 shares of the company’s stock in a transaction dated Wednesday, December 23rd.
-The stock was sold at an average price of $73.43, for a total value of $734,300.00.
-Large shareholders that own 10% or more of a company’s stock are required to disclose their transactions with the SEC.
+(NYSE:AGM) major shareholder Bancorporation National Zions sold 10,000 shares of the firm’s stock in a transaction on Monday, December 21st.
+The stock was sold at an average price of $71.97, for a total value of $719,700.00.
+Following the transaction, the insider now directly owns 329,531 shares of the company’s stock, valued at approximately $23,716,346.07.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Large shareholders that own 10% or more of a company’s shares are required to disclose their sales and purchases with the SEC.

 Bancorporation National Zions also recently made the following trade(s):